 In spite of the tiredness, all of us woke up early.
 We could hear the ear-splitting roar of the morning Lukla flights which gave us hope.
 At least they were operating.
 Our flight was slated at 10 AM.
 Flights in Lukla operates in batches of four.
 For every batch, four flights take off from Kathmandu one after another.
 After reaching Lukla, the same head back to Kathmandu.
 Similar patterns repeat for subsequent batches till they are allowed to operate (by the weather?).
 After breakfast, we left our lodge for the airstrip, which was just a few steps away.
 We stood in a queue and checked in our baggage in the make-shift check in counters.
 Well, at least they were checking in the luggage, so the flight must be on.
 After security checking, we went to the departure area eagerly waiting for our flight.
 Boarding was on and passengers were getting into the aircraft.
 We followed them in a queue, which is when guide Raju told us that this wasn’t our flight.
 Our turn was to come next, i.e. in the next batch.
 Which implied that these aircrafts will fly to Kathmandu to off-board the passengers and come back again to Lukla with passengers from there, which is when we’d get chance to board.
 It appeared just to be a matter of a couple of hours as it takes just about 25 minutes to fly to Kathmandu.

 We eagerly awaited the flights from Kathmandu.
 The expected time came and went away, but there were no signs of an aircraft.
 We heard sounds of rotors, but they turned out to be from helicopters that were landing on a helipad near the airstrip.
 In the hours that followed, anxiousness and agony started building up.
 We met people who were stranded at Lukla for four-five days, some even more than a week, without any chance of getting on a flight.
-Everyday they’d come hoping for a berth, only to get frustrated and return to their lodges.
-There was a group from Indonesia who met with the same fate.
-They had to cancel and re-book their connecting international flights from Kathmandu just because of this delay.
+Everyday they’d come hoping for a seat, only to get frustrated and return to their lodges.
+There was a group from Indonesia who had to cancel and re-book their connecting international flights from Kathmandu just because of this delay.
 They were at the end of their wits and appeared helpless.
 Time and most importantly, money, was depleting thick and fast.
 People come to this remote land with limited money and there’s a limit beyond which that cushion ceases to exist.
-Every extra day spent implied extra cost for lodging and food.
+Every extra day spent implies extra cost for lodging and food.
 While flights were not to be seen, but there were no dirth of helicopters.
 Every now and then, one or two helicopters appeared on the horizon, landed on the helipad only to fly back again.
 Most of these flights were bound for Kathmandu, some to the higher reaches of Namche, Gorakshep and other places for rescue operations.
 Cancelled flights at Lukla means a significant section of those passengers shift to helicopters as an emergency measure.
 But every ride costs at least $2500.
 It has to be a group of at least five people to make that cost reasonable.
 Finally, the Indonesians gave in as they couldn’t afford to miss their flight from Kathmandu and opted for helicopter rides.
 In the meantime, it was declared that rest of the flights have been cancelled for the day.
 We went back to reclaim our baggage and headed back to the lodge with frustrated, dreary steps.

 Lukla airstrip – awaiting that non-existent flight